-In the OECD (2020), across the twenty-six sampled countries, Malaysia ranked second lowest in terms of financial knowledge score (3.7) compared to the average score of 4.4 among the participating countries.
-Furthermore, while the average financial attitude score among the twenty-six participating countries is 3.0, Malaysia's financial attitude score is 2.7.
-In addition, the introduction of easy credit access through "Buy Now Pay Later (BNPL)" scheme has resulted in many young Malaysians spending beyond their means.
-This is particularly of concern as it is reported that two in five youths aged between 18 to 30 years old are "Buy Now Pay Later (BNPL)" users and four out of five BNPL users earn less than RM3,000.
-Additionally, the share BNPL users who make up the overdue payment have risen to 17% in the second half of 2022 (Bank Negara Malaysia, 2022).
-Credit Counselling and Debt Management Agency (AKPK) (2023) have also highlighted that as of December 2022, 41.8 percent of those aged between 30 and 40 are facing financial difficulties due to their lack of knowledge in financial management.
+In the OECD (2020), across the 26 sampled countries, Malaysia ranked second lowest in terms of financial knowledge score (3.7) compared to the average score of 4.4 among the participating countries.
+Furthermore, while the average financial attitude score among the 26 participating countries is 3.0, Malaysia's financial attitude score is 2.7.
+In addition, the introduction of easy credit access through the buy now pay later (BNPL) scheme has resulted in many young Malaysians spending beyond their means.
+This situation is particularly of concern as it is reported that two in five youths aged between 18 to 30 years old are BNPL users and four out of five BNPL users earn less than RM3,000.
+Additionally, the share of BNPL users who make up the overdue payment has risen to 17% in the second half of 2022 (Bank Negara Malaysia 2022).
+The Credit Counselling and Debt Management Agency (2023), commonly known as Agensi Kaunseling dan Pengurusan Kredit (AKPK) have also highlighted that as of December 2022, 41.8% of those aged between 30 and 40 years old are facing financial difficulties due to their lack of knowledge in financial management.
 These current statistics highlight the importance of financial education.
-Therefore, it is not surprising to see that thirty nine higher learning institutions has begun offering of Personal Financial Management credit module and there are plans to make it compulsory nationwide (AKPK, 2023).
+Therefore, it is not surprising to see that 39 higher learning institutions have begun offering of personal financial management credit modules, and there are plans to make it compulsory nationwide (AKPK 2023).

-Undeniably, cognitive financial knowledge can be acquired through the attendance of various financial education programs and workshops but, financial values cannot be taught in a one-off formal setting.
-Financial values and attitude must be nurtured and instilled from a young age just like moral values.
-Furthermore, healthy, and positive financial behaviour must be repeatedly demonstrated for better reinforcement and as such family financial socialization plays an important role.
-This is rightfully pointed out by Campenhout (2015) that the pivotal role of parents in financial socialization emerges spontaneously and it is often been neglected in the financial literacy framework despite the well-established significance of family financial socialization in children's financial education.
+Undeniably, cognitive financial knowledge can be acquired through the attendance of various financial education programmes and workshops, but financial values cannot be taught in a one-off formal setting.
+Financial values and attitudes must be nurtured and instilled from a young age, just like moral values.
+Furthermore, healthy and positive financial behaviour must be repeatedly demonstrated for better reinforcement, and as such, family financial socialisation plays an important role.
+This finding is rightfully pointed out by Campenhout (2015), that the pivotal role of parents in financial socialisation emerges spontaneously, and it has often been neglected in the financial literacy framework despite the well-established significance of family financial socialisation in children's financial education.

-Parents financially socialize with their children in various form such as rules as a monitoring mechanism, discussions, role-modelling, financial demonstration, and financial experiential learning.
-Parents may interact with their children on financial matters in distinct ways and some of these ways are carried out purposively while others are quite discreetly or implicitly.
-Zhu (2019) found that parental teaching, whether intentional or otherwise, effectively establishes confidence, self-control and inspires children to imitate their parents' behaviours.
-Similarly, all the participants in Robertson-Rose's (2019) study acknowledged the role their parents played in the development of their financial attitudes.
-Zhao and Zhang (2020) pointed out that parental financial socialization has stronger influences on financial skills and financial self-efficacy than financial knowledge and this corroborates with Shim and Serido (2011) who also found that parental influence is 1.5 times greater than financial education and doubled that of peers' influence.
+Parents financially socialise with their children in various forms such as rules as a monitoring mechanism, discussions, role-modelling, financial demonstration, and financial experiential learning.
+Parents may interact with their children on financial matters in distinct ways, and some of these ways are carried out purposively, while others are done quite discreetly or implicitly.
+Zhu (2019) found that parental teaching, whether intentional or otherwise, effectively establishes confidence and self-control and inspires children to imitate their parents' behaviours.
+Similarly, all the participants in Robertson-Rose's (2020) study acknowledged the role that their parents played in the development of their financial attitudes.
+Zhao and Zhang (2020) pointed out that parental financial socialisation has a stronger influence on financial skills and financial self-efficacy than financial knowledge, and this corroborates with Shim and Serido (2011) who also found that parental influence is 1.5 times greater than financial education and doubled that of peers' influence.

-In Malaysia, Sabri and Falahati (2012) found that Malaysian parents who showed good financial habits at home will enhance children's financial skills.
-This is the outcome of modelling and observation.
-In a later study, Mohamed (2017) found that parents play a more important role as agent of socialization than peers in children's understanding of the financial world.
+In Malaysia, Mohamad Fazli and Falahati (2012) found that Malaysian parents who showed good financial habits at home will enhance their children's financial skills.
+This finding is the outcome of modelling and observation.
+In a later study, Nor Azman (2017) found that parents play a more important role as agents of socialisation than peers in children's understanding of the financial world.
 In a more recent study, Hafizah, Ong and Chen (2020) also highlighted that family's financial attitude played the most important role in tertiary students' financial attitude.